Peru is a fantastic destination.

-A recommended rainforest lodge for the Iquitos Amazon Rainforest is the Tahuayo Lodge, which consists of two lodges to explore the highly diverse Tamshiyacu Tahuayo Reserve.
+A recommended rainforest lodge for the Iquitos Amazon Rainforest is the Tahuayo Lodge.
+This combines two fantastic lodges to explore the highly diverse Tamshiyacu Tahuayo Reserve.

-As a summary, below is a visual guide for the best time to visit Iquitos, Peru.
+And here’s a summary as a visual guide for the best time to visit Iquitos, Peru.

 A Visual Guide for the Best Time to Visit Iquitos

 Lima (Peru’s capital city) is often the gateway to Peru and the country’s other areas.
 Because of this, it’s best to plan your journey for Cusco, the Sacred Valley and the Amazon Rainforest.